Can I Lie on My Travel Insurance?

 - Higher claim payout.
 In travel insurance this frequently takes the form of padding, which is inflating the value of lost or stolen items to receive more than they were actually worth.

 - False claims.
 There have been numerous cases of people lying about lost/damaged personal belongings or causes of injury in order to receive a benefit payment.
-Insurance companies will take rigorous steps to verify the details of claims.
+Insurance brands will take rigorous steps to verify the details of claims.

 When you take out a travel insurance policy, you’re agreeing to the terms of disclosure and the terms of good faith in your policy.
 These basically say that it’s your responsibility to disclose anything that may affect the cost or type of cover you get, and that both you and the insurer are obligated to deal with each other honestly and with good intentions.